 I was a council member of the Association for Dance Movement Psychotherapy UK for four years; being chair of council for two years of my tenure.
 I was a member of the ADMP UK Professional Development Committee for three years, and a member of the Education and Training Committee.

-I am a founding member of the DMPLD Network, a special interest group for registered DMP practitioners who work in learning disability settings.
-I am a co-founder of aRTSjAM an Arts Therapies improvisation collaborative.
+I am a co-founder of the LGBTQ+ practitioners network for ADMP UK, and am co-founder of aRTSjAM an Arts Therapies improvisation collaborative.

 Unkovich, G. (2018).
 Orientating myself: a gay dance movement psychotherapist’s gender experience in training and practice.
 Body, Movement and Dance in Psychotherapy Journal